a-havu/a-havu/README.md

 I started coding from literal scratch with no prior experience in July 2024, when I took part in the selection process, "Piscine".
 I'm currently learning C, with a couple of projects under my belt - more on those in my repos.

-I'm currently working on the project Philosophers, which is a multi-threading solution to the classic <a href="https://en.wikipedia.org/wiki/Dining_philosophers_problem">Dining philosophers problem.</a>
+I'm currently working on the project minishell, which is about creating a minimalist version of shell.

 You can contact me on <a href="https://www.linkedin.com/in/aino-havu-582579122/">LinkedIn</a> 🌻